axelpale/nudged/doc/API.md

 - `tolerance`
   - optional number, default to [nudged.tolerance](#nudgedtolerance).
   - Set to `0` for strict comparison.

+<p style="display: inline">Return:</p>

+- a boolean.
+True if the transforms are equal or almost equal.

+For the difference metric, we use a modified L1 norm that values a, b, x, and y equally.
+If the sum of the differences is smaller or equal to the tolerance, consider the transforms equal.

 <a name="nudgedtransformcompose"></a>
 ### nudged.transform.compose(tr, ts)